pcafrica/advanced_programming_2023-2024/lectures/02/02-intro_c++.md

 ---

-# The need for header huards
+# The need for header guards

 - Header guards (or include guards) prevent multiple inclusions of the same header file.
 - They ensure that a header file is included only once during compilation.